erigontech/erigon/README.md

 |  8550 |    TCP    |       HTTP         | Private |
 |  8551 |    TCP    | HTTP with JWS auth | Private |

-Typically 8545 is exposed only internally for JSON-RPC queries.
+Typically, 8545 is exposed only internally for JSON-RPC queries.
 Both HTTP and WebSocket connections are on the same port.
-Typically 8550 (unauthenticated) and 8551 (authenticated) are exposed only internally for the Engine API JSON-RPC queries.
+Typically, 8550 (unauthenticated) and 8551 (authenticated) are exposed only internally for the Engine API JSON-RPC queries.

 #### `sentry` ports